taehyounpark/queryosity/README.md

 // for 2lsf signal & control regions
 auto l1n2_pt_hists_2lsf = l1n2_pt_hist.at(cut_2lsf_sr, cut_2lsf_wwcr);
 ```
-When a counter is booked at multiple selections such as the above, the result at any specific selection can be later accessed by specifying the path.
+When a counter is booked at multiple selections such as the above, the booked node can output the result at any specific selection by its path:
 ```cpp
 l1n2_pt_hist_2ldf_sr = l1n2_pt_hists_2ldf["2ldf/sr"].result();
 l1n2_pt_hist_2ldf_wwcr = l1n2_pt_hists_2ldf["2ldf/wwcr"].result();
 ```
 ### 3.2 (Optional) "Dumping" results

-It is possible to book a counter at multiple selections, and the result at each be accessed by providing their path.
-Alternatively, it may be convenient to have a uniform way to write out the results across all selections at once; for such cases, `ana::counter::summary<T>` class can be implemented.
+It a counter is booked at numerous selections, it may be convenient to have a uniform way to write out the results across all selections at once instead of dealing with the bookeeping challenges.
+For example, an implementation of `ana::counter::summary<T>` (or any other user-defined method) can provide a skeleton to consistently perform across multiple counters and selections:
 ```cpp
 // booked at multiple selections auto pth_hists = hww.book<Histogram<1,float>>("pth",100,0,400).fill(pth).at(cut_2los, cut_2ldf, cut_2lsf);